dylanroscover/TDComponents/README.md

 In addition to interpolation, your curve can be smoothed out by increasing the `Smooth` par slider.
 By default it is set to `0.0` (no interpolation).
 This can be used in combination with any interpolation mode.

 #### Preview / Levels
-By default the Preview of your TOP is shown.
+By default a Preview of your TOP is shown.
 If you toggle the `Preview` button, it will switch to a Levels display of your current channel, which shows the total amount of values (y axis) in your adjusted TOP, drawn from dark to bright values (x-axis).

 #### Single / Split Views
 By default a single view of the edited image is shown.
 To compare against the original, toggle the `Single View` button to the `Split View` mode, which draws a vertical bar in the curve editor that slides from left to right.
 The original TOP image is on the left, and the edited TOP is on the right.